Kalikanth/CocktailBook/README.md

 ## 🤓 Disclaimer

+This project was created solely for personal practice and educational purposes.
+It is not intended for any commercial usage, and its primary purpose is for learning and skill development.

+**Copyright Notice:**

-The texts and images are taken from multiple sources.
-They should not be shared with others or used in commercial products, they are only used to serve the assignment as temporary assets, nothing more.
+The texts and images used in this project are sourced from multiple locations for the purpose of completing assignments and exercises.
+They should not be shared with others or used in any commercial products.
+If anyone has copyright concerns or issues with the content used, please contact me via email at [kalikanth007@gmail.com](mailto:kalikanth007@gmail.com) so that I can promptly address and remove the content in question.

+Thank you for your understanding.